Extending quantum detailed balance through optimal transport: Quantum detailed balance and KMS duals

-If $A$ is abelian, $j_{A}$ is the identity map, hence $\alpha^{\sigma} =\alpha^{\prime}$, which indicates that at least in some ways the KMS dual is a natural mathematical extension of time-reversal of the classical Markov chain in Subsection \ref{OndAfdKlasVbOpset} to the general noncommutative framework.
+which indicates that at least in some ways the KMS dual is a natural mathematical extension of time-reversal of the classical Markov chain in Subsection \ref{OndAfdKlasVbOpset} to the general noncommutative framework.

 The KMS-dual allows us to define a good example of a quantum detailed property, which we can use in subsequent sections to illustrate certain points about the general approach of this paper.
 This is done via a \emph{reversing operation} $\theta$ for $(A,\mu)$, which is a $\ast$-anti-homomorphism $\theta:A\rightarrow A$ (i.e., $\theta$ is linear, $\theta(a^{\ast} )=\theta(a)^{\ast}$, and $\theta(a_{1}a_{2})=\theta(a_{2})\theta(a_{1})$) such that $\theta^{2}=\operatorname{id}_{A}$ and $\mu\circ\theta=\mu$.
 We then consider the \emph{reverse} of $\mathbf{A}$ (with respect to $\theta$), namely